ethaizone/docker-shared-services/postgres-db-refresh/README.md

 ## Notes

 - Only works if LOCAL_DB_HOST is `localhost` or `127.0.0.1` (for safety).
-- Data is split per table and imported in chunks.
+- Data is split per table.
 - Skipped tables are defined in `.env` as `SKIP_TABLES`.
 - The import script will fail if tables already exist in the target database.
 - Make sure to backup your local database before dropping any tables.